 A style guide is basically a rule book that should be followed while transcribing so you can produce professional transcripts that meet the standard.

-Though you won’t make much, but it’s ok because we are more interested in getting experience.
+Though you won’t make much, it’s ok because we are more interested in getting experience.
+You can check out these Online transcription companies that are currently hiring.
+Ensure to join at least 2-3 of them, especially Scribie & GoTranscript.

 B) Paid Method

-She is offering a full-blown course on General & Legal Transcription where she promises to get you from newbie to a polished professional in as little as 2-4 months.
+Having a lot of experience & working on several projects, she is offering a full-blown course on General & Legal Transcription to get you from newbie to a polished professional in as little as 2-4 months.

-As a beginner, I did made some side income with this job but it was time-consuming and I was already planning for blogging, so I officially retired.
+When I was a Transcriptionist, I made some side money with this job, but it was time-consuming.
+Moreover, I was already planning to start a blog, so I officially retired.

 However, last month, when I took Jannet’s mini Transcription course, I feel like I should again give it a try.
 But honestly, I don’t see that coming any soon. (lots of blogging work)

-Nevertheless, it’s a great online job that you can do to make extra money or even full-time income but it just boils down to your personal interest.
+Nevertheless, it’s a great online job that you can do to make extra money or even full-time income.
+But it just boils down to your personal interest.
+Let me know what you think.